 This course is designed to give students the listening skills needed in American college and university classes.
 The course uses content-based lectures via videos, tapes, and live lectures.
-Prerequisites: Successful completion of ESL 0411 or placement in ESL 1011 through the department's English Placement Exam.
+Students also develop note-taking skills to prepare for fully matriculated coursework.
+Prerequisites: Successful completion of ESL 0411 or